This website may contain affiliate links. When a purchase is made through our links, The Naked Diabetic may receive a commission, at no cost to you.

 For easy pitting choose peaches that are freestone or cling-free.
 The term freestone or cling-free means that it doesn’t stick to the pit.
 Sometimes supermarkets don’t label peaches as cling-free or Freestone but the most common cling-free or freestone peaches that I have seen are Red Haven Loring in Elberta.
 If you are going to pick your own orchard, you’ll have options to choose either cling-free or clingstone.

-To get that nice orange peachy colour in your finished sugar-free peach ice cream choose peaches that are red.
+To get that nice orange peachy colour in your finished sugar-free peach ice cream choose red peaches.
 White peaches taste good but don’t have that nice peach colour.
 If white peaches are your only option, add a couple of drops of orange food colouring into the peach mixture.

 Freezing Instructions

-Freeze your sugar free peach ice cream in an airtight container.
-To reduce the chance of crystallization or drying up, add a layer of plastic wrap directly onto the ice cream surface.
+Freeze your ice cream in an airtight container.
+To reduce the chance of crystallization or drying, add a layer of plastic wrap directly onto the ice cream surface.

-The ice cream will stay fresh for up to one month, as long as it is tightly covered.
+The ice cream will stay fresh for up to one month when it is tightly covered.

 The Recipe for Sugar Free Peach Ice Cream